Skip to main content

 Workload Deployment

 • Fortio container image constraints: The fortio/fortio image does not include sleep, sh, or nslookup binaries.
-Use Fortio's built-in server mode for idle pods instead of sleep infinity.
+Use Fortio's own server mode for idle waiting instead of sleep infinity.

 command: ["fortio", "server", "-http-port", "8080"]

-• CPU exhaustion during Rolling Updates: When restarting workloads after VPC CNI to Cilium transition, Rolling Update temporarily doubles pod count.
-This can cause CPU shortage on small nodes.
+• CPU shortage during Rolling Update: When restarting workloads after VPC CNI → Cilium transition, Rolling Update strategy temporarily doubles the Pod count.
+CPU shortage may occur on small nodes.

-# Safe restart: delete existing pods and let them recreate
+# Safe restart method: Delete existing Pods and let them recreate

 kubectl delete pods -n bench --all